haithamshahin333/aro-devops-labs/README.md

 1. Add a secret to your repo which will hold the route to the proxy.
 Name the secret `NEXUS_PROXY` and obtain the route through the Nexus UI by copying the URL for the npm proxy repository.

+2. Push the change and view the action run.
+When it completes, navigate to your Nexus instance and select the repository.
+You should see the dependencies that were used for the app all in the repository.